aboutcode-org/aboutcode/README.md

 We have also co-started and worked closely with other FOSS orgs and projects:

--   [Package URL](https://github.com/package-url): a widely used standard to reference software packages of all types with simple, readable and concise URLs.
+-   [Package URL](https://github.com/package-url): a widely used standard to identify precisely software packages of all types with simple, readable and concise URLs.
+    The PURL standard is currently being prepared for Ecma standardization.
+    See https://github.com/package-url/purl-spec/discussions for more details.

--   [SPDX](http://SPDX.org): aka.
-Software Package Data Exchange, a spec to document the origin and licensing of packages.
+-   [SPDX](http://SPDX.org): aka System Package Data Exchange, a spec to document the origin and licensing of packages.

 -   [CycloneDX](https://cyclonedx.org) aka.
 OWASP CycloneDX is a full-stack Bill